rydmike/flex_color_scheme/README.md

 Version 1.4.0 adds experimental support for transparent system navigation bar for Android for SDK >= 30 (Android 11).
 The support is added via the new `opacity` property in `FlexColorScheme.themedSystemNavigationBar`.
-A separate example that builds on example 5 for this more advanced use case, shows and explains how and when transparent system navigation bar can be used in Android.
+A separate example, that builds on example 5 for this more advanced use case, shows and explains how and when transparent system navigation bar can be used in Android.

 The example also shows how to set it up so that it always looks as nice as possible.
 This is done by using a